JustBroch/chef-de-cuisine/report/report.md

 ## Abstract: Summarise the key points of your document.

-## Proposal Changes: Describe and justify any changes made to the project from what was outlined in the proposal.
+## Proposal Changes

-You can view the original proposal here: https://github.com/CSSE6400/project-proposal-2025/blob/main/s4955583/proposal.md
+*View the original proposal here:* https://github.com/CSSE6400/project-proposal-2025/blob/main/s4955583/proposal.md

 There were no changes made to the core functionality of the Minimum Viable Product (MVP).
 The project's focus is to deliver all MVP features as planned in the original proposal.
 However, after a close review during team discussions, it was identified that many quality attributes lacked sufficient justification or relevance to the goals of the project at its current stage.
-As a result, the team mutually agreed to refine the quality attributes to include only the three most critical and applicable characterisitics: Availability, Extensibility and Scalability.
+As a result, the team mutually agreed to refine the quality attributes to include only the three most critical and applicable characterisitics which are; Availability, Extensibility and Scalability.
 These attributes were selected based on their direct impact on the system's reliability, long-term adaptibility and capacity to serve users efficiently under varying loads.

 The reasons to exclude the other attributes are as follows:

-**1. Deployability**

-**2. Maintainability**

-**3. Modularity**

-**4. Reliabilty**

-**5. Security**

-**6. Testability**
+- Deployability

+    - When completing the MVP, deployability doesn't become enough of a bottleneck to our workflow and deployment.
+At this stage, manual deployment is acceptable since we're focused on running core features reliably at scale.

+    - More advanced deployment strategies (which are out of scope for this course) are not worth the investment and the opportunity cost.

+- Maintainability

+    - Our codebase is relatively small with 6 contributors total.
+At a larger scale with several more contributors, maintainability would become critical for future development.

+    - Rapid development at a small scale is a much higher priority.

+- Modularity

+    - Modularity gets intertwined with extensibility to some degree since we're using a microservices architecture.
+Each service is its own modular component.

+    - Overengineering for modularity would slow down development when time is already scarce.

+- Reliabilty

+    - Availability often overlaps with reliability so occassional downtime is tolerable especially outside of lunch and dinner hours.
+These hours are generally used for site maintenance as traffic is very low.

+    - Full-blown fault tolerance and redundancy measures are usually deferred post-MVP stages and closer to a full release.

+- Security

+    - At this stage, the amount of sensitive data exposure is extremely minimal.
+We acknowledge security to be important in almost any application but the additional complexities that arise are not worth it for the MVP.

+    - Placeholder security measures such as static JWT tokens are sufficient for testing purposes until it becomes available to the public.

+- Testability

+    - Our testing suite only covers critical flows we expect a user to follow.
+Building a full, robust test suite is time consuming and slows down development.
+However, we have compiled a small testing suite in isolation using mock accounts.

-This refinement ensures that the architectural and development decisions remain focused and aligned with the MVP.
+Overall, these refinements ensures that the architectural and development decisions remain focused and aligned with the MVP along with considering the available time left in the project.

 ## Architecture Options